-- Liquid nicotine is extremely poisonous when ingested or makes contact with bare skin. - Children are often drawn to e-liquids because they smell fruity or sweet and may be mistaken for candy. - Even 1 teaspoon of liquid nicotine can be fatal for infants and young children and smaller amounts can cause severe illness. - It is important to counsel patients to call poison control 1-800-222-1222 - if liquid nicotine has been ingested or in contact with skin.
+- Liquid nicotine is extremely poisonous when it is ingested or makes contact with bare skin. - Children are often drawn to e-liquids because they smell fruity or sweet and may be mistaken for candy. - Even 1 teaspoon of liquid nicotine can be fatal for infants and young children and smaller amounts can cause severe illness. - E-liquids and all e-cigarette paraphernalia should be secured away from pets and children at all times. - It is important to counsel patients to call poison control - 1-800-222-1222 - if liquid nicotine has been ingested or come into contact with skin.